Building a smart central heating and hot water controller with an Arduino, a Pi Zero W and Home Assistant.

 It was a fun and practical project that has made my life better (lazier) and even my other half thinks is incredibly useful.
 So glad to finally find a use for a parts I'd bought thinking 'they would be useful'.
 Spent way too long with the 2.4GHz transceivers, just because I liked the thought of a house mesh network.
 Will try them again for future outdoor projects and use a programmable WiFi chip (like an ESP8266) for indoors.

-It's been working well for a while now but there are a few things I can tidy:-
+It's been working well for a while now but there are a few things that can be done:-

 - make the cables a bit less chaotic looking.